ozoidemi/ePaper_guest_dashboard/README.md

 The latter two entities should be disabled if you haven't touch them.

-Click on them, then click on the cog in the upper right to go to settings, and then enable the entities.
+To enable them, click on the entity, then click on the cog in the upper right to go to settings, and then enable the entities.
+Repeat for the second one.

 Upon enablement, Home Assistant can now automatically generate a QR code with the SSID and password needed to log into your guests network.
 At first, it will have whatever password you assigned to your network.